SaxionMechatronics/smart_spot_backpack/Documentation/xx-manufacturing-instructions.md

 Insert the heat set inserts with a soldering iron.
 Tip: don’t insert the last bit of the insert with the soldering iron, but quickly push it in with a flat surface (e.g. a table) in order to make it flush.

 If you use different heat set inserts than specified in the [parts list](@TODO), you may need to adjust the hole diameter of these parts.
 You can use the `heat_insert_test_print.SLDPRT` file as a test file for finding the proper hole dimensions.
 You also find these [guidelines](https://www.spirol.com/assets/files/ins-wp-how-to-design-the-proper-hole-for-heat-ultrasonic-inserts-us.pdf) useful for adjusting the heat set insert holes.

+### Vinyl Wrap (Optional)

+You may want to apply vinyl wrap to the sheet metal to make it look more professional.
+You can roughly follow the steps described [here](https://www.wikihow.com/Apply-Vinyl-Wrap).
+Furthermore, to remove excess vinyl wrap, you can also use a small file.
+This is especially handy for smaller parts and screw holes.